 All documents that require a signature must be signed by the Applicant's authorized representative.
+Electronic signatures are permitted if proceeded by "/s/" or other indications that an electronic signature is intended.
 Applicant must be an existing legal entity authorized to conduct business in Arizona and in good standing with the applicable Arizona state agency for the type of Applicant entity.
 ADOH will not consider forms signed on behalf of an entity that is not duly formed or by a representative without authority.